gwu-libraries/obento/README.md

 9. Download and unzip solr

-   Go to http://www.apache.org/dyn/closer.cgi/lucene/solr and copy the link to the .tgz version of the latest download of Solr 4.
+   Go to http://archive.apache.org/dist/lucene/solr/4.10.4/ and copy the link to the .tgz version of Solr 4.10.4.
 Use this link in the following wget command to download the .tgz file (again, the URL may change).
 This may also require a --no-check-certificate option as well, depending on the download site:

-        $ sudo wget -O solr.gz "https://www.carfab.com/apachesoftware/lucene/solr/4.10.2/solr-4.10.2.tgz"
+        $ sudo wget -O solr.gz "http://archive.apache.org/dist/lucene/solr/4.10.4/solr-4.10.4.tgz"

         $ sudo tar -xvf solr.gz

-    Copy solr contents (precise solr 4 version number may vary):
+    Copy solr contents:

-        $ sudo cp -R solr-4.10.2/example/solr /opt
+        $ sudo cp -r solr-4.10.4/example/solr /opt

-        $ sudo cp -r /opt/solr-4.10.2/dist /opt/solr
+        $ sudo cp -r solr-4.10.4/dist /opt/solr

-        $ sudo cp -r /opt/solr-4.10.2/contrib /opt/solr
+        $ sudo cp -r solr-4.10.4/contrib /opt/solr

     Copy ICU Tokenizer jars to /opt/solr/lib